condep/condep.github.io/_docs/3-0/quick-start.md

 	</p>
 </div>

-## 2. Define your Operations
+## 2. Define your Artifact

-Add a new class to your project (for example, `MyApp`).
+An Artifact represents the deployment of one (or more) parts of your application and its required infrastructure.
+For a web application for instance, you want to first create an Artifact for the web server, making sure all required components are configured and installed.
+For that you want to have a separate Artifact class (for instance, MyWebServer).
+Then you want to deploy your web application with its required components, like a web application and a windows service, to your web server.
+For this you should create two artifact classes (for instance, MyWebApp and MyWindowsService).

+In the example below we assume you have a server available already, and want to deploy an application to it.
+In a real world example you would want to also configure the server infrastructure and maybe even bootstrap the server using ConDep.

 Most of the time you want to run operations remotely on the server.
 In these cases, inherit from the `Artifact.Remote`.
 In cases where you need **also** to run operations locally (like transforming a .NET config file), inherit from `Artifact.Local` instead.
-You can still use `Artifact.Local` and use remote operations, but you need to call into `local.OnRemote`.
+You can still use `Artifact.Local` and use remote operations, but you need to call into `onLocalMachine.ToEachServer()`.

+Add a new class to your project (for example, `MyApp`).

 Here's a sample that uses the [Deploy Directory](/docs/3-0/operations/deployment/directory/) Operation inheriting from `Artifact.Remote`: